SimmonsRitchie/get-pop/README.md

 ### USA Population extracter

-Generates population flatfiles for a specified US states
+Generates clean population CSVs for specified US states for use in charts and maps using U.S. census data.

 #### Install